 The vet will judge the appropriateness of this treatment depending on the condition of the animal.

-How to treat dog cancer naturally?
+How to treat tumors and dog cancer at home naturally?

-(Holistic and Alternative Cancer Treatments for Dogs)
+Holistic and Alternative Cancer Treatments for Dogs

 You can also use natural tools to help your dog fight cancer.
-Mild alternative treatments exist and can be even more effective when combined with conventional treatments.
+Mild holistic treatments exist and can be even more effective when combined with conventional treatments.
 Nutrition, specifically antioxidants, and remedies based on natural ingredients can be major assets in the fight.